flancian/garden/agora chapter.md

 Anyway, here I am in [[2022-10-28]] doing pomodoros to try to finish the first pass over all the interesting comments by the [[editors]], end to end over the [[20 pages]] of the document.

+Also planning to cook something simple tonight and have a quick dinner with friends :)